gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 The `name` parameter can be a formatted text and will be displayed at the top of the screen.
 Some screens like the lectern or beacon screen don't show it.

-Optionally, a `callback` function can be passed as a fourth argument.
+Optionally, a `callback` function can be passed as the fourth argument.
 This functions needs to have five parameters:
 `_(screen, player, action, index, button) -> ...`

 The `screen` parameter is the screen value of the screen itself.
 `player` is the player who interacted with the screen.
 `action` is a string corresponding to the interaction type.
-Can be one of:
+Can be any of the following:

 Slot interactions:
 * `pickup`